Waterfall Wonders: Exploring The Kentucky Wildlands Waterfall Trail

 Nicknamed “Niagara of the South,” Cumberland Falls more than lives up to its name, spanning 125 feet and plunging 68 feet into the Cumberland River.
 Surrounded by the Daniel Boone National Forest within Cumberland Falls State Resort Park, these falls are one of two places on the planet to view a moonbow.
 This natural phenomenon occurs when moonlight is refracted in water droplets during a full moon, creating a stunning rainbow effect.
 Hikes to the falls range from the short .5-mile Cumberland Falls Trail that also provides views of the iconic Gatliff Bridge to the 10.8-mile Moonbow Trail that encompasses much of the park.
 For a unique vantage point, check out raft tours to the base of the falls.

-The rare Pine Island Double Falls in Kentucky’s Daniel Boone National Forest.
-Photo Credit: Alexey Stiop.
+Pine Island Double Falls in Daniel Boone National Forest, Kentucky.
+Photo Credit: The Kentucky Wildlands.

 Tucked away in Daniel Boone National Forest, this spectacular (and rare) double waterfall will take your breath away.
 Here, dual falls spill from two different heights over a rust-colored alcove before connecting at the bottom in a picturesque jade pool overflowing into a rocky stream.
 The hike to the falls is short, just 1.4 miles out and back, and is parallel to a creek.
 Even better, the trail is dog-friendly (leashed), so you can explore this secluded spot with your four-legged friend.
 Visit during the fall when the flows are heavier, though the falls in the summer are still beautiful even if they are nothing more than a trickle.

-Anglin Falls near Mount Vernon, Kentucky.
-Photo Credit: Ulrich Burkhalter.
+Anglin Falls in Rockcastle, Kentucky.
+Photo Credit: The Kentucky Wildlands.

 The hike alone to Anglin Falls is a picture-worthy adventure on its own.
 Weaving its way uphill through John B. Stephenson Memorial Forest State Park, the short 1.7-mile out-and-back trail passes by streams flowing over cliff ledges, towering trees and, during the spring, a colorful quilt of wildflowers.
 The falls themselves trickle 75 feet over a steep rocky ledge into a tree-covered ravine.
 Visit during the winter.
 As the temperatures turn frigid, the freeze-thaw cycle creates a magical icy pillar adorned with giant icicles.